DUI Laws in California

 October 13, 2012

-If you have a open DUI case in Los Angeles and can qualify for this program, here is some information to consider before pleading guilty to a DUI in Los Angeles.
-As you might know, under recent President Obama’s executive order, USCIS permits young undocumented immigrants to apply for a “deferred action”, a possible path to a U.S. Citizenship.
+If you have an open DUI case in Los Angeles and can qualify for this program, here is some information to consider before pleading guilty to a DUI in Los Angeles.
+As you might know, under recent President Obama’s executive order, USCIS permits young undocumented immigrants to apply for “deferred action”, a possible path to U.S. Citizenship.
 Under this federal program, an applicant’s deportation (if he is in one) will be stopped and he will receive a work permit.
-To qualify for deferred action, applicant must meet the following requirements: Must be under 31 as of June 15, 2012; Must be in the United States before turning 16; Must continuously reside in the United States since June 15, […]
+To qualify for deferred action, the applicant must meet the following requirements: Must be under 31 as of June 15, 2012; Must be in the United States before turning 16; Must continuously reside in the United States since June 15, 2007 […]

 Read more »